 The ITP Area includes the submerged surface rocks and underlying shallow subsurface rocks in the immediate vicinity of the individual springs that together constitute the Barton Springs complex.
 The complex comprises Main Springs, which is impounded to form Barton Springs Pool; Upper Barton Spring; Eliza Spring; and Old Mill Spring (Figure 3-4).
-Any incidental take of Covered Species would be expected to occur in the submerged areas in, below, or just beyond the individual spring outlets, which are the primary natural discharge points of the Aquifer and the only known habitats of the Covered Species.
-The black line in Figure 3-4 circumscribing the outlets illustrates the inferred area of potential surface and subterranean habitat and subterranean migration zones for the Barton Springs salamander, and the area within the black line is the ITP Area for the Barton Springs Pool HCP.
-The larger area enclosed by the red line is the Service's designated Critical Habitat for the Austin blind salamander (Service, 2013a).
+Any iIncidental take of Covered Species in this springs complex would be expected to occur in the submerged areas in, below, or just beyond the individual spring outlets, which are the primary natural discharge points of the Aguifer and are the best documented the only known habitats of the Covered Species.
+The black line in Figure 3-4 circumscribing the outlets delineates illustrates the inferred area of potential surface and subterranean habitat and subterranean migration zones for the Barton Springs salamander in the Barton Springs complex, and the area within the black line is the ITP Area for the Barton Springs Pool HCP.
+As such, it also delineates the inferred habitat area The larger area enclosed by the red line is the Service's designated Critical Habitat of for the Austin blind salamander for that HCP(Service, 2013a).
 The yellow lines represent the perimeters of protected salamander habitat at each spring site.
-Previously, the surface outflow stream from Eliza Spring is contained within a buried pipe, which has until now carried water from Eliza in the subsurface directly into the Barton Springs Pool bypass culvert; but it is to be restored ("day-lighted") by the COA, with the project currently scheduled for completion in late spring 2017.
+Previously, the surface outflow stream from Eliza Spring wasis contained within a buried pipe, which has until now carried water from Eliza in the subsurface directly into the Barton Springs Pool bypass culvert.
+B; but the COA is restoring the spring run at Eliza to more natural conditions (the Eliza Spring Daylighting Project) it is to be restored ("day lighted") by the COA, and with the project currently was substantially completed scheduled for completion in the falllate spring 2017.

 The localized part of the District ITP Area that encompasses the spring outlets is thus in the Barton Springs Pool ITP Area.
-While the District HCP covers the same Covered Species as the Barton Springs Pool HCP, the Barton Springs Pool HCP covers impacts by recreational use (swimming, diving, wading) and maintenance operations (cleaning, caretaking) of the Pool, and work in the spring outlet areas, including areas of surface flow from the outlets.
+While the District HCP covers the same Covered Species as the Barton Springs Pool HCP, the Barton Springs Pool HCP covers impacts by recreational use (swimming, diving, wading) and maintenance operations (cleaning, caretaking, lowering) of the Pool, and work in the spring outlet areas, including areas of surface flow from the outlets.
 A detailed description of the habitats at the spring outlets is excerpted from the Barton Springs Pool HCP and provided as Appendix C. The COA owns the land where the individual spring outlets are, and under its HCP, maintains and operates all man-made structural elements around the spring outlets, including the Barton Springs Pool dam, impoundment, and bypass culvert.
 The District does not control access to or operate and maintain any part of the infrastructure at Barton Springs.
 Its groundwater management activities only affect, within limits, the amount of water issuing from the spring outlets and the chemistry of that water as related to and affected by the rate of discharge.